Complete Guide to Timeshare Cancellation Letters & Timeshare Rescission Letters

 What is a Timeshare Cancellation Letter?

 A Timeshare Cancellation Letter (or “timeshare exit letter”) is the formal written notice to the resort or developer that you wish to end your contract.
+Its purpose is simple: to notify the company of your cancellation, rescission, or termination of a contractual obligation under the timeshare.

 It has two applications: